ads04r/aria-spoof/readme.md

 So ideally, I'd like a way to use the scales - without a Fitbit account - and have them upload data to a local device on my network, while not uploading the data to Fitbit's servers.
+The problem is that the owner of the scales would still like their data uploaded to Fitbit's cloud, so we can't just use something like Helvetic, which completely replaces the Fitbit servers.

+This script is tested and works with the Fitbit Aria running firmware version 3.
+It is *not* tested with an Aria 2.

 Acknowledgements
 ----------------